Healthy Homes Assessment Clouston Park

 Clouston Park Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required to all Clouston Park and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement in all Clouston Park and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate conformance with any Healthy Homes Standards that apply or will apply throughout the tenancy period of an apartment rental.
+• Landlords and property managers must keep records to demonstrate conformance with the Healthy Homes Standards that apply or will apply during the tenure of your rental home.

-• Private landlords and property managers are required to ensure their rental properties comply to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.
+• Property managers and private landlords have to make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenancy.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.

-• All households rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes